 An external cladding of brick/block has a designated Class 0 surface spread of flame as shown in Table 3.
-For a more comprehensive list of material and product fire performance ratings, reference should be made to Table A6 of TGD to Part B 2006 of the Building Regulations 1997 to 2019 and to Table A5 of TGD to Part B Volume 2 of the Building Regulations 1997 to 2019.
+For a more comprehensive list of material and product fire performance ratings, reference should be made to Table A6 of TGD to Part B of the Building Regulations and to Table A5 of TGD to Part B Volume 2 of the Building Regulations.